-Summary of the U.S. Armed Forces Institute.
+SUM grants credit for course work completed through the U.S. Armed Forces Institute.
 This usually applies to general education course work and is granted by the Registrar upon review of transcripts.
 The student is responsible to have a copy of the transcript sent to the Registrar's Office.